haiku/website/content/blog/anarchos/2024-04-09_an_odissey_to_port_compcert.md

 So i tried to trick lablgtk3 to compile with gtksourceview-3 files symlinked to gtksourceview-4 files, and a bit of renaming 3 <-> 4 here and there.
 It worked but `coqide` crashed pretty soon when used due to this poor setup.

-So i decided to take the other way: port `gtksourceview3` properly.
+So I decided to take the other way: port `gtksourceview3` properly.
 I achieved that last month, the PR is in phase of polishing, but was enough for me to carry on the work further.

 ### The journey continues